morse-simulator/morse/doc/morse/dev/testing.rst

 MORSE and initializing it with a specified environment.

-This environment is defined by overloading the :py:meth:`morse.testing.testing.MorseTestCase.setUpEnv` with a description of the environment using the :doc:`Builder API <builder>`.
+This environment is defined by overloading the :py:meth:`morse.testing.testing.MorseTestCase.setUpEnv` with a description of the environment using the :doc:`Builder API <../user/builder>`.
 Moreover, you can overload the :py:meth:`morse.testing.testing.MorseTestCase.setUpMw` and :py:meth:`morse.testing.testing.MorseTestCase.tearDownMw` if you want to